 - Fourth year of residency: $250

-- 20 days of vacation each academic year, taken in weekly blocks
+- 20 weekdays of vacation each academic year, taken in weekly blocks

-- If a resident is on call for a hospital holiday, he or she can take a compensatory day off later on in the academic year OR can be reimbursed 1/365th pay
+- If a resident works on a house officer holiday, he or she can take a compensatory day off later on in the academic year OR can be reimbursed 1/365th of their annual salary.

 U-M House Officer’s Association